Election Dates 2023

 If you will not be able to vote in person, you must request a Vote By Mail ballot by completing an application.
 You may apply online, by regular mail, by fax or by email.
 The application has a mailing address and a fax number.

-Deadline to apply for a ballot to be mailed to you for the General Election: October 28.
+Deadline to apply for a ballot to be mailed to you for the General Election: TBD for 2023.
 The request must be received by your local Registrar’s Office by 5 pm.

 Note that there is a Special Federal ID Requirement for first-time Absentee by Mail voters.